Broad-based business writing training with a focus on customer support.

 customer-service-writing-course-outline-mockup

 So much of customer service is written.
 Emails, support tickets, knowledge base articles, etc. It’s all in writing.
-Customer support writing requirements are unique because both clear information that resolves a problem and a caring tone are needed.
+Customer support writing requirements are unique because both clear information that resolves a problem and a caring tone is needed.

 Participants receive detailed, individual written feedback on their actual writing.